-- Courses marked with an asterisk (*) include a fieldwork component and require negative TB and Live Scan clearance (see below).
+- Courses marked with an asterisk (*) include a fieldwork component and require negative TB and Certificate of Clearance (see below).

 - Students must complete all courses in the major with a “C” or better grade.
 A “C-” is not considered a satisfactory grade.

 - Visit www.assist.org to look up courses that transfer from various community colleges to CSUDH.

 Child Development Program Plan [PDF]

 Students who register for CDV 180, 225, 240, or 496 must submit evidence of 1) negative TB clearance and 2) a Certificate of Clearance in order to register for these courses.
 This is a mandatory requirement.

 - Students must submit documentation of a negative TB to Lisa Langford (CDV advisor), in the Student Services Center (WH A-300).
 The negative TB reading must be within the last year.
 A TB reading is valid for one year.
 If your clearance has expired or will expire during the time that you will be registered for any of the above courses, you will need to take the test again.
 If you need to retake the test, please have the TB reading completed prior to registering for courses.

 - Students must submit documentation of Certificate of Clearance to Lisa Langford (CDV advisor), in the Student Services Center (WH A-300).
 The Certificate of Clearance is obtained through the California Commission on Teacher Credentialing.
 The Certificate of Clearance must have been acquired within the last five years and must be valid until the end of the semester you are enrolling in a fieldwork course (Child Development Permits obtained within the last 5 years are also valid).